sabato-nocera/movieverse/README.md

 # Movieverse
-🎞️📽️ This project was made for Database II exam.
+🎞️📽️ This project was made for Database II exam!